nielshn/web-app-skillup-platform-online-course/README.md

 - **Caching**: Implemented caching strategies to enhance the performance of the application.
 - **Database Optimization**: Utilized efficient database queries to improve data retrieval and management.

+## Technologies Used

+- **Laravel 11**: The primary framework used for building the application.
+- **Breeze**: For implementing authentication scaffolding.
+- **Spatie Permission**: For managing roles and permissions within the application.
+- **HTML5**: For structuring the web pages.
+- **Tailwind CSS**: For designing a responsive and attractive user interface.
+- **JavaScript**: For adding interactive elements to the web pages.
+- **MySQL**: For managing the database and storing user and course information.
+- **Composer**: For dependency management.
+- **Nginx**: As the web server to serve the application.
+- **GitHub Actions**: For setting up the CI/CD pipeline.

+## Learning Experience

+Building the Dev Restaurant Web App was an enriching experience that covered a wide range of web development concepts.
+From configuring Webpack to handling API requests, each step provided valuable insights into creating modern web applications.
+Implementing PWA features such as Service Workers and Web App Manifest enhanced my understanding of offline capabilities and performance optimization.

+The project also emphasized the importance of accessibility and responsive design, ensuring the app is usable and enjoyable for all users.
+Working with IndexDB for local storage and managing CRUD operations deepened my knowledge of client-side databases and data persistence.

+Overall, this project has equipped me with the skills and confidence to develop robust, user-friendly, and performant web applications.

 ## Getting Started

 ### Prerequisites